Previous post: Bali beaches, monkeys and rice terraces

 Dinner of charlie fish, cabbage with beans and rice was served when we got back to the boat.
 Then the fire flies came out and the lightning show continued After that, Pharell even set up a movie to watch.
 We got about half way through Shutter Island when the battery died.
 Part two tomorrow.

-Day 2 included a few snorkeling stops.
-After an amazing breakfast with way too much food, we went snorkeling at the pink beach.
+Day 2 included a few snorkelling stops.
+After an amazing breakfast with way too much food, we went snorkelling at the pink beach.
 The water was cold but the coral was beautiful.
 While on our way again the rain came.
 It poured!
 It’s not cold but gets quite painful when pelting you while moving.
 We stopped to wait it out at Takamakasa island where I saw what I thought were sharks and pointed them out to Farrell.
 Mantas!!
 Cool.
 We motored further to a better current and the found a lot of mantas thrashing about.
 The boat left us up current and we pretty much floated down to meet the mantas.
 They are HUGE and there were way too many to count.
 Rico picked us up and I asked to go again.
 Everyone agreed so off we went.
 I could have swum with the gentle giants all day but apparently it was lunch time.
 They like to feed us.

 We stopped again at Takamakasa island, ate, rested a bit and headed out again.
 Because I’m a pain in the ass, I asked to see the mantas again.
 Sue and I were the only ones to go in that time.
 They missed out as the mantas seemed to be playing with us, circling round and round and flipping wings at us.